WorldHealthOrganization/national-malaria-data-repository/README.md

-# 🧭 Annexes for the National Malaria Data Repository (NMDR) Guidance
+# 🧭 National Malaria Data Repository (NMDR) Guidance

 Welcome to the annex repository for the **National Malaria Data Repository (NMDR) Guidance**.
 This page serves as a centralized, version-controlled space for countries, partners, and technical teams to access and adapt tools, templates, and supporting materials needed to plan, implement, and sustain an NMDR.